 The Data Store provides three different classes of administrator accounts: root user, administrator, and global administrator.
 The root user is the LDAP-equivalent of a UNIX superuser account and inherits its privileges from the default root user privilege set (see Default Root Privileges).
-The root user "account" is an entry that is stored in the server's configuration under the cn=Root DNs, cn=config and bypasses access control evaluation.
+The root user "account" is an entry that is stored in the server's configuration under the cn=Root DNs, cn=config and bypasses access control evaluation, and can be created manually, or with the bin/root-users tool.
 This account has full access to the entire set of data in the Directory Information Tree (DIT) as well as full access to the server configuration and its operations.
 One important difference between other vendors' servers and the Data Store's implementation is that the root user's rights are granted through a set of privileges.
 This allows the Data Store to have multiple root users on its system if desired; however, the normal practice is to set up administrator user entries.
 Also, by default, the Root User has no resource limits.